mongodb/specifications/source/sessions/snapshot-sessions.rst

 ClientSession changes
 =====================

-Transaction are not allowed with snapshot sessions.
+Transactions are not allowed with snapshot sessions.
 Calling ``session.startTransaction(options)`` on a snapshot session MUST raise an error.

 ReadConcern changes